Monster Munch: Walkers Monster Munch (2008–present)

-Tayto Monster Munch (Ireland)
+In March 2024, the Flamin' Hot flavour was renamed to "Sweet and Spicy Flamin' Hot" to avoid confusion with Walkers' "Extra Flamin' Hot" brand.
+On 1 July, Walkers announced the "Yummy With" range of lower-salt snacks made with chickpea flour.
+A new Monster Munch flavour - BBQ Sauce, was introduced as part of this range.

+International variants

 In Ireland, the major potato crisp and corn snack brand Tayto made a spicy flavoured corn snack with the name "Monster Munch".
 Upon the movement of Walkers into the Irish market in the 1990s, the name "Monster Munch" was purchased from Tayto.
 Thereafter, Tayto changed the name of their snack to "Mighty Munch" to differentiate between the Tayto and Walker snacks.

-Intersnack Monster Munch (France)

 In France, the major potato crisp brand Intersnack (France) commercializes a range of flavoured potato chip based snacks with the name "Monster Munch".
 The range of flavours includes ready salted, ham & cheese, barbecue, ketchup, pizza and cream cheese.
-The monsters are smaller in size than UK Monster Munch, much thinner with a smiling ghost shape.
+The monsters are smaller in size than British Monster Munch, much thinner with a smiling ghost shape.

-Eta Monster Munch (New Zealand)

-In New Zealand, the major potato crisp brand Eta made a baked corn snack with the name Monster Munch and manufactured since the late 1980s.
-Like the Irish counterpart, the New Zealand version originally launched with the similar mascots from the British-based version with the different range of flavours that includes crispy bacon, chicken rings, and burger, it was later revamped to differentiate between Eta and Walker snacks and the current range of flavours includes cheesy bacon, and burger flavour.
+In New Zealand, the major potato crisp brand Eta made a baked corn snack with the name "Monster Munch" and manufactured since the late 1980s.
+Like the Irish counterpart, the New Zealand version originally launched with the similar mascots from the British-based version with the different range of flavours that includes crispy bacon, chicken rings, and burger bones, it was later revamped to differentiate between Eta and Walker snacks and the current range of flavours includes cheesy bacon, and burger flavour.